richelbilderbeek/ribir/README.md

 My personal R package.

+This package
-This package tries to follow all [R-CodingStandard](https://github.com/richelbilderbeek/R-CodingStandard) guidelines.
+ * tries to follow all [R-CodingStandard](https://github.com/richelbilderbeek/R-CodingStandard) guidelines
+ * can be built without warnings and/or notes
+ * will not trigger any warning by `lintr`

 ## I want to collaborate